ahuacate/pve-nas/README.md

 The Add-on Easy Script will prompt the installer with options:

 ## 3.1.
-Create New "Power User" Accounts
+Create "Power User" Accounts

 Power Users are trusted persons with privileged access to data and application resources hosted on your PVE NAS.
 Power Users are NOT standard users!
 Standard users are added with another chroot jail script.
 Each new Power Users security permissions are controlled by Linux groups.
 Group security permission levels are as follows: